 - Simple ingredients: No unnecessary additions

-- Quick to make: Ready in under an hour
+- Quick to make: Ready in about 20 minutes

 - Versatile: Works for pasta, pizza, or dipping